dumpacson/Blood-Bank-Donation-System/README.md

 - Provide an application for doctors to view all the details of the donors and donations.

-- To make blood donations easily accessible from one website.
+- To make blood donations easily accessible from one website.<br></br>

 ## Features & Functionalities